Azuma Kagami: Content

-The book also shows an obvious anti-Minamoto, pro-Hōjō bias.
-It depicts Hōjō enemies as Minamoto no Yoriie and Kajiwara Kagetoki as evil doers in exaggerated terms.
-Minamoto no Yoshitsune, vice versa, is spoken of very highly, probably because he was hunted down and forced to kill himself by his brother Yoritomo.
-This partisanship is evident in many other cases throughout the book.
-For example, the episode of Shizuka Gozen, who was captured by Hōjō Tokimasa and forces loyal to Yoritomo and, according to some versions of the story, was forced to dance for the new shōgun at Tsurugaoka Hachiman-gū, flatters Hōjō Masako.

-Finally, it contains many factual errors.

 Weng Guangping and the Wuqi jing bu

 Chinese scholar Weng Guangping (1760–1847) read a copy of the book in China, and found it valuable but marred by errors.
 After struggling to obtain a complete copy, he decided to correct, expand and amend it using other Japanese and Chinese texts dealing with Japan.
 After seven years of work, in 1814 he finished the Wuqi jing bu, or "Emendations to the Azuma Kagami".
 The Wuqi jing bu had, as far as we know, two editions, one consisting of 28 and the other of 30 chapters, both handwritten.
 Because Weng had never been to Japan, the book had major limitations in various areas, but it nonetheless became a valuable introduction to Japan and its culture.

 This book has only been reprinted once, by a Japanese publisher.